1758 - British operations in Deccan

 Forde, without money, was unable to prosecute his war.
 He, therefore, left a small force to protect Rajahmundry and marched to Peddapore, about 16 km from Condore, and there entrenched himself.

-Therefore, in January 1759, Forde undertook an expedition against Masulipatam to definitively oust the French from Deccan.
+Therefore, on January 28, 1759, Forde undertook an expedition against Masulipatam to definitively oust the French from Deccan.

 This article is essentially a compilation of texts from the following books which are now in the public domain: